allen-cell-animated/timelapse-colorizer/CONTRIBUTING.md

-# Contributing to open source projects by the cell science accelerator at the Allen Institute
+# Contributing to open source projects by the Allen Institute

 Thank you for your interest in contributing to open source project by the cell science accelerator at the Allen Institute!
 This document is a set of guidelines